 Because districts across the state do not have a common start date, common end date, or common holidays, a Julian calendar is used to calculate the number of days from the first day of school to the close of the state testing window.
-The start and end dates used are provided by districts in the annual FTE Survey.
+The start and end dates used are provided by districts in the annual

+Georgia Department of Education June 2, 2015 • Page 21 of 61 All Rights Reserved FTE Survey.
 Below are the steps and a link to a web-based Julian calendar which can be used to calculate the number of days required for a student to be enrolled to be considered FAY: